How Many Couples Experience Intimacy Issues?

 What’s important to note here, is that using the wrong technique at the wrong time will lead to sexual failure.

 Therapists are very good at validating your feelings, providing helpful insights and offering counseling, medications or techniques to treat the symptoms which can all offer some degree of support.
 Unfortunately, they seldom address the “root cause” of sex problems and emotional connection issues which is caused by using the wrong technique at the wrong time.

 Will Controlling My Sensitivity Fix the Intimacy Issues in My Relationship?

+This is an interesting question so let me clarify what happens sexually with regards to sensitivity.
 Every male I have treated for premature ejaculation (PE) thinks his penis is too sensitive.
 This is happening because most of his attention is focused on it.
 This type of sexual focus constantly feeds his brain a stream of arousing signals which quickly over stimulates his brain sexually and causes him to ejaculate.

 Conversely, every man with ED (erectile dysfunction) thinks his penis is not sensitive enough.
 With most of his attention focused on his partner, his brain doesn’t receive enough arousing signals.
 Therefore, he has problems achieving a hard erection, loses his erection or has difficulty reaching ejaculation.

 If you're a male suffering from erectile dysfunction, you require less focus on your partner and more focus on yourself… but too much focus on yourself can cause you to ejaculate early!
 This is why it’s vital for a man suffering from either of these problems to learn how to correctly balance his sexual focus as this will remove all confusion.